-De Bourgmond, a friend to many Indian tribes and author of the first navigation report on the Missouri River in 1714, was chosen to build the fort by a French trading concern, The Company of the Indies.
-The fort was to serve as a check to any advance by the Spanish from the southwest and as a base for New Mexican and Indian trade.
-Bourgmond was later made Commandant on the Missouri River and was in charge of making peace with the Comanche Indians. n 1724, De Bourgmond traveled to Kansas via the Kansas River to the southwest, where he fulfilled his commission to make peace with the Comanche tribe, as well as the Osage, Iowa, Pawnee, Oto, and Makah tribes.
+De Bourgmont, a friend to many Indian tribes and author of the first navigation report on the Missouri River in 1714, was chosen to build the fort by a French trading concern, The Company of the Indies.
+The fort served as a check to any advance by the Spanish from the southwest and as a base for New Mexican and Indian trade.
+Bourgmont was later made Commandant of the Missouri River.
+In 1724, De Bourgmont traveled to Kansas via the Kansas River to the southwest, where he fulfilled his commission to make peace with the Comanche, Osage, Iowa, Pawnee, Oto, and Makah tribes.

-In 1725 he returned to France taking several Indian chiefs and a young Missouri maiden along for a visit.
+In 1725, he returned to France, taking several Indian chiefs and a young Missouri maiden along for a visit.
 The whole party delighted the French who called the girl “Princess of the Missouri,” saw her baptized in Notre Dame, and married to a sergeant.
-De Bourgmond was made a noble and had for his coat of arms an Indian against a silver mountain.
-Bourgmond did not accompany the chiefs back to Missouri, instead choosing to stay at his home in Normandy.
+De Bourgmont was made a noble and had, for his coat of arms, an Indian against a silver mountain.
+Bourgmont did not accompany the chiefs back to Missouri, instead choosing to stay at his home in Normandy.
 The following year, the fort was abandoned.
 One story says that it was left manned by only eight soldiers, who were killed by Indians.

-The exact location of the fort is unknown; however, a marker is located on US Highway 24 in the Wiese Roadside Park about one mile northeast of De Witt, Missouri.
+The fort’s exact location is unknown; however, a marker is located on US Highway 24 in the Wiese Roadside Park, about one mile northeast of De Witt, Missouri.